Quick Links Menu.

 On 6 Jan 1964 OPNAV asked for comments on the present AGOR design.
 The approved characteristics for an Oceanographic Research Ship (AGOR), SCB Project No. 185A, were updated as SCB Project No. 710.65 on 24 February 1964 with a final change on 17 February 1965.
 On 13 Apr 1964 BUSHIPS recommended using the AGOR 9-10 design as the basis for the discussions of the AGOR design, which presumably resulted in AGOR 12-13.
 All four ships were essentially repeats of AGOR 6-7 in which the mast was moved aft of the stack.
 S P LEE (AGS 31) was a variant of this class.
 As parts of the national academic research fleet, THOMAS G THOMPSON and THOMAS WASHINGTON were commonly referred to as research vessels (R/V), not U.S. Naval Ships (USNS).
 DE STEIGUER and BARTLETT were operated by MSTS in NAVOCEANO's Navy Lab West Coast Pool

 On 12 October 1962 the Chief of Naval Research informed CNO that AGOR 9 was scheduled to go out for bidding during the first part of 1963.
 The ship was to be leased to the University of Washington for use in oceanographic research.
 The founder of the oceanographic labratories at this university was Professor Thomas Gordon Thompson, who had recently died on 10 August 1961.
 On 18 September 1962 the university asked that the ship be named for him.
 However on 15 February 1964 a SECNAV notice assigned the name SILAS BENT to AGOR 9.
 This prompted a strong letter of protest from Senators Warren G. Magnusen and Henry M. Jackson of Washington State dated 6 March.
 SECNAV Paul Nitze received the senators' letter on 10 March and on 12 March RADM Ernest M. Eller, OP-09BH (the predecessor of today's Naval History and Heritage Command) prepared a draft response that was then preserved in the relevant OP-09BH ship name folder.
 This draft, which may or may not have been sent in this form, gives several poignant insights into how ship naming policies of half a century ago differed from those of today.
 The writer explains that after reading the senators' letter SECNAV Nitze had asked him to inform the senators that the Navy had decided to reassign the name SILAS BENT and that AGOR 9 would be assigned the name THOMAS G THOMPSON.
 "This decisions is not based upon the relative merits of the two men, for Bent followed his conscience as did Lee, Stonewall Jackson and Maury; these names are borne by ships now active in the defense of our united America."
 It was made because, unknown to the Navy, it had been widely publicised since the previous October that the ship would be named after Professor Thompson.
 "For those types of ships that bear the names of men, we have found it desirable, unless strong reasons dictate otherwise, to select an 18th or 19th century man in preference to one of the 20th century, especially one recently deceased.
 This was the controlling reason in selecting Bent and not naval versus army service as someone misinformed you.
 We admire and honor the achievements of our sister service in the defense of our country."
 By a separate notice dated 12 March 1964 SECNAV cancelled the assignment of the name SILAS BENT to AGOR 9, reassigned it to AGS 26, and assigned the name THOMAS G THOMPSON to AGOR 9.
+T-AGOR 12-13 were built by the Northwest Marine Iron Works of Portland, Oregon.

 On 5 June 1987 the Office of Naval Research (ONR) solicited bids from University-National Oceanographic Laboratory System (UNOLS) institutions for operation of a new, more capable, class of research vessels.
 The initial vessel, to be designated AGOR-23, was to "replace at least one existing AGOR 3 class ship in the Navy portion of the UNOLS academic fleet" with a part of the requirement being "a practical plan for return to the Navy of at least one AGOR 3 Class ship now chartered from ONR."
 Operator representatives observed that only three such ships existed at three institutions (AGOR 3, 9, and 10), thus seemingly limiting bidding to those institutions.
 The University of Washington's bid resulted in the old THOMAS G THOMPSON (AGOR 9) being returned to the Navy in 1989 to be replaced by the new THOMAS G THOMPSON (AGOR-23) on 8 July 1991.